Football clubs

 Bexhill Broncos FC emblem

-Bexhill Broncos competed for three seasons in the East Sussex League before folding due to increased difficulties in fielding a side; home games were played at Gunters Lane.
+Bexhill Broncos competed for three seasons in the East Sussex League, playing at Gunters Lane, before folding due to difficulty raising a side.

 Bexhill Malet